Matcha vs. Green Tea: How Do They Compare

 Since green tea is made by steeping tea bags or loose-leaf tea in hot water, the flavors are more muted.
 Matcha, on the other hand, is a fine powder made by grinding the whole tea leaves.
 When this powder is mixed in water, you’re left with a more robust flavor.

 Matcha is also described as creamy, sweet, slightly bitter, and bright.
-The better quality your matcha powder is, the more these flavors will balance with each other and create a delicious cup, which is why we only use ceremonial grade matcha here at Kroma Wellness.
+The better the quality of your matcha powder is, the more these flavors will balance with each other and create a delicious cup, which is why we only use ceremonial-grade matcha here at Kroma Wellness.

 Teas made from the Camellia sinensis plant are full of antioxidants.
 Antioxidants protect the body against free radicals and oxidative stress.
 Free radicals can be caused by normal bodily functions, like digestion.
 Smoking, alcohol, highly processed foods, and pollutants in the air and water can also cause free radicals.